 Homelessness is a fair housing concern, and it is often difficult to collect informative data that accurately reflects the magnitude of the population at risk, resulting in undercounting.
-A Point-in-Time (PIT) count in 2024 found 1,254 individuals in shelters and 3,469 individuals without shelter in Stockton, Tracy, Lodi, and Manteca.
-San Joaquin County Continuum of Care has not yet released specific and demographic data as of 2024 analyze analysis of the individuals experiencing homelessness homeless within the County, the described in Section 7.2, Existing Needs Assessment, was a Point-in-Time (PIT)PIT count conducted by the San Joaquin County Community Development Department and the Central Valley Low Income Housing Corporation in late January 2022 was employed as described in Section 7.2, Existing Needs Assessment.-

-The 2022 count was only conducted in the cities of Stockton, Tracy, Lodi, and Manteca, due in part to limited resources for completing the PIT in these areas and challenges in categorizing migrant workers within the HUD definitions of unhoused persons.
+The data source for analysis of the homeless, described in Section 7.2, Existing Needs Assessment, was a Point-in-Time (PIT) count conducted by the San Joaquin County Community Development Department and the Central Valley Low Income Housing Corporation in late January 2022.
+However, this count was only conducted in the cities of Stockton, Tracy, Lodi, and Manteca, due in part to limited resources for completing the PIT in these areas and challenges in categorizing migrant workers within the HUD definitions of unhoused persons.
 The majority of resources for homeless individuals are also located in these cities.
 A PIT count has not been completed in the rural county area since 2005.
-As of 2022, Central Valley Low Income Housing Corporation estimated that there were approximately 87 unsheltered persons in the unincorporated county.
-Though most homeless community members tend to congregate in cities rather than the unincorporated county areas, some homeless community members congregate in areas on the city fringes, including the Lincoln Village and Country Club areas outside of Stockton.
-These communities are in closer proximity to services such as commercial areas and public transit.
-However, the locations of specific, static encampments are not known.